 I love this video of Da Shan.
 Funny joke, easy to understand.
 Enjoy!

-This second video is a promotional video for a language learning/touring program with EF Tours (it’s a ploy for your money!) that is nonetheless worth viewing because it is so well put-together.
+This second video is a promotional video for a language learning/touring program with EF Tours.
 Apparently, if you go to Beijing, you are likely to find love in calligraphy class.
-And run into LOTS AND LOTS of cute Chinese babies.
-OMG, let’s go!

 The Chinese government publishes a Defense White Paper approximately every two years with this year’s white paper published well beyond previous publication dates.
 The Economist argues that this date reflects the complexity and drastic changes in the international community over the past few months, particularly in the Middle East and in North Africa.
 Somethings to note about The Economist article on the white paper: